uktrade/crapola/README.md

 ## Tools

 * [Excel HTML to CSV converter](excel) - Convert HTML files that contain Excel readable data into CSV files.
+* [CSV to JSON converter](csv-json) - Convert CSV files to JSON, where each row becomes an object in an array.
+It is assumed that the first row in the CSV defines column names.

 ## License